lavague-ai/LaVague/docs/docs/examples/medical_appointment_booking.md

 #### Running the Agent

-Now we can run the Agent to try booking an appointment for us!
+Now we can run the Agent to try booking an appointment for us.
 We provide the objective below and run it:

 ```py
 objective = """Accept cookies if they are shown.